Running fiddles and interpreting results

 Waiting for fiddle configuration to update globally (upgrading from v1 to v2 on exec48)

 Fiddle uses real Fastly services that are deployed across our global fleet, so this synchronization latency is indicative of the time required to push a configuration change to a real Fastly service.
-Typically this takes around 10 seconds, but in edge cases may take up to a minute.
+Typically this takes around one minute, so if you have just made an edit seconds before you press RUN, you may need to wait some time before results appear.

-For Compute@Edge fiddles, we use an instrumented instance of our open source local server running in a container to execute your fiddle code.
-This means there is no deployment delay for C@E fiddles, but the behavior you see is a simulation of the live platform, rather than using the real thing.
-There is a small per-request overhead to running Compute@Edge fiddles of about 200ms which is not experienced on live services.
+For Compute fiddles, we use an instrumented instance of our open source local testing server running in a container to execute your fiddle code.
+This means there is no deployment delay for Compute fiddles, but the behavior you see is a simulation of the live platform, rather than using the real thing.
+There is a small per-request overhead to running Compute fiddles which is not experienced on live services.

 Cache

-There are several situations in which a VCL fiddle will start again with an empty cache:
+There are several situations in which a fiddle will start again with an empty cache:

 Understanding results